alcfeoh/ng2-training/README.md

 ## Solutions for all labs

-In order to get the solution for labs 2 and after, just run: `npm run solution lab2`
+In order to get the solution for the code labs, visit: `https://github.com/alcfeoh/ng2-training-solutions`
-This will copy-paste the solution for that lab from the "solutions" folder into the "app" folder

 ## Code scaffolding